Alluxio/alluxio/docs/en/Debugging-Guide.md

 Alluxio.

 Note: this doc is not intended to be the full list of Alluxio questions.
-Feel free to post questions on [Alluxio Mailing List](https://groups.google.com/forum/#!forum/alluxio-users).
+Feel free to post questions on the [Alluxio Mailing List](https://groups.google.com/forum/#!forum/alluxio-users).

-## Environment

-Alluxio can be configured under a variety of modes, in different production environments.
-Please make sure the Alluxio version being deployed, is update-to-date and supported.

-When posting questions on [Mailing List](https://groups.google.com/forum/#!forum/alluxio-users), please attach the full environment information, including
-- Alluxio version
-- OS version
-- Java version
-- UnderFileSystem type and version
-- Computing framework type and version
-- Cluster information

 ## Where are the Alluxio logs?